decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 Outputs:

-- proof_octets, octet string or INVALID.
+- proof_octets, an octet string or INVALID.

 Procedure: